Skip to main content

 Open

 In USAID's letter responding to our report, USAID concurred with this recommendation.
 In December 2022, USAID noted that it had updated its definitions for microenterprise and small and medium-sized enterprises in order to better track and identify spending on microenterprise assistance to the very poor, and small and medium-sized enterprises owned, managed, and controlled by women.
-However, USAID is in the process of clarifying the definitions of such enterprises and then would develop a process to collect the data accordingly.
+However, as of August 2024, USAID is in the process of clarifying the definitions of such enterprises and then would develop a process to collect the data accordingly.
 We will continue to monitor USAID's implementation of this recommendation.

 U.S. Agency for International Development The USAID Administrator should direct the Private Sector Engagement Hub or other appropriate entity to develop a methodology to ensure that it collects data from all relevant missions and bureaus with micro, small, and medium-sized enterprise assistance.
 (Recommendation 5)